taksug229/nba-salary-prediction/README.md

 - https://www.basketball-reference.com (For stats)
 - https://hoopshype.com/salaries (For salary)

 Basketball reference had statistics of every NBA player in a given year.
-There were 28 different features that included, points perg game, games played, position, age, field goal percentage, and etc.
+There were 28 different features that included, points per game, games played, position, age, field goal percentage, and etc.

 Hoopshype had a table of every NBA player's salary in a given year.

 I've also extracted the salary cap of each year from basketball reference's [page](https://www.basketball-reference.com/contracts/salary-cap-history.html).
 Salary cap is the amount of money each team can spend on their entire roster for that given year.

-You can find the code I used for web scrapping [here](Insertcodelink).
+You can find the code I used for web scrapping [here](1.&#32;Data&#32;generation&#32;(Webscrapping).ipynb).

 #### Joining datasets and cleaning

-I've joined the 2 datasets on player's name.
+I've joined the 2 datasets on the player's name.

 In order to join properly, I've cleaned the names from both sources so that it would be as consistent as possible (So that it would join as much as possible)